Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Proposed Algorithm

 \subsection{Optimal Scaling}

-The obtained solution could be too small or too large since we did not care about the scale $\epsilon$.
-Thus, as the final step, we rescale the placement to improve it.
+As the final step, we rescale the placement.
 Let us formulate the optimization problem for the scaling factor $s > 0$.
-For an initial placement $X = (x_1, \dots, x_n)$, we scale it as $x_i \gets s x_i$ for all $i$.
-The problem of minimizing $f(X)$ through scaling is equivalent to minimizing $\phi(s)$ defined by
+For an initial placement $X = (x_{1}, \dots, x_{n})$, we scale it as $x_{i}\gets s x_{i}$ for all $i$.
+The problem of minimizing $\Phi(X)$ through scaling is equivalent to minimizing $\phi(s)$ defined by